 The History department organise trips more frequently than any other department.
 From museum visits, to walking tours and workshops our trips aim at enriching the learning that happens inside of the classroom.

-Our trips focus on 3 key events: Black History Month, Remembrance Day, Holocaust Memorial Day and LGBTQ+ History Month.
+Our trips focus on 3 key events: Black History Month, Remembrance Day, Holocaust Memorial Day, International Women's Day and LGBTQ+ History Month.

 Events this year have included:

 - A trip to Belsize Square Synagogue to commemorate Holocaust Memorial Day.

 - A walking tour around Notting Hill and Ladbroke Grove to learn about local black History.